edsonarios/codemapIA/front/README.md

 * Animation panelInformation ✅
 * Options to update repository ✅
 * Show message back is not working ✅
+* Choise an model to IA ✅
+* Split panel
 * Different colors by folders to nodes
 * Icons by folder
 * Show a error message in the UI indicate that the data is not found